doudz/zigate/README.md

 [![Percentage of issues still open](http://isitmaintained.com/badge/open/doudz/zigate.svg)](http://isitmaintained.com/project/doudz/zigate "Percentage of issues still open")

 Python library for [ZiGate](http://zigate.fr/).
-This library manage communication between python and zigate key, both USB and WiFi key are supported (wifi is almost untested).
+This library manage communication between python and zigate key, both USB and WiFi key are supported.

 ZiGate is an universal gateway compatible with a lot of ZigBee device (like Xiaomi, Philipps Hue, Ikea, etc).